Omosomhi/Accenture-Data-Analytics-Virtual-Experience/README.md

 <br>
 One of Accenture’s Managing Directors, Mae Mulligan, is the client lead for Social Buzz.

-She has reviewed the brief provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.
+She has reviewed the [brief](SocialBuzzBrief.pdf) provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.<br>
 The client, Social Buzz has reached a massive scale within recent years and does not have the resources internally to handle it.

 Accenture is tasked to fulfill the following requirement: